taravellokpk/kpk-aum-dashboard/README.md

-# kpk treasury AUM dashboard
+# KPK treasury AUM dashboard

 A daily-refreshed marketing dashboard for the total onchain value managed by KPK, broken down by client and by denomination (USD, ETH, EUR), with the
 TVL-weighted average yield earned in each denomination.
 It is built to publish a